 We are continually looking for new and lesser known bloggers to feature here on Of Note.
 If you write a blog or know of one we should take a look at leave a link in the combox or email me at: OfNote@CatholicSistas.com

 I don’t know about you, but I cannot believe summer is nearly over!
 Thankfully we have a couple summer trips coming up in August before I need to even think about another school year.
 Let’s avoid thinking about school altogether and take a look at what is happening in the world of Catholic blogging.

 Ginny of Not So Formulaic has some fantastic advice for building your Domestic Church.

 Building on the theme of the Domestic Church, Julia of Purple Civet has this to say about catechesis in the home.
 Be sure to sign up for her weekly resources for teaching the week’s gospel reading to your littles.

 Lacey of Catholic Icing has another great drawing tutorial (Saint Kateri) and a free coloring page.

 August 15th is the Feast of the Assumption and I dug through the archives of several blogs to find appropriate and simple recipes to celebrate the feast.
-Here is a refreshing Aqua Fresca recipe from My Catholic Kitchen, and a lovely recipe for Lemon-Lavender Cookies from Catholic Cuisine.
+Here is a refreshing and a lovely recipe for Lemon-Lavender Cookies from Catholic Cuisine.

 I love a good miracle story and this sweet gem from The Not-So-Perfect Catholic is perfection.